Shipping with this method takes 3-5 days

 Dosage and Usage

-- Rotate the plunger to the prescribed mark (for example, 0.5 g).
+- To measure the dose, draw cream into the applicator to the prescribed mark (for example, 0.5 g).

-- Withdraw the applicator.
-Wash it with mild soap and warm water.
-Air dry.
+- Clean the reusable applicator with mild soap and warm water.
+Rinse and dry before storage.

-If you miss a dose, apply it when you remember unless it is close to the next dose.
+- Missed dose: apply when remembered unless it is close to the next scheduled dose.
 Do not double up.

 - Keep out of reach of children and pets.